lipigupta/MD_SurrogateModel_Demo_20200206/README.md

 # MD_SurrogateModel_Demo_20200206
 Demonstrates the integration of surrogate model with both Channel Access and PVAccess protocols.

-Disclaimer: the surrogate model in this demo is a work in progress, and is not meant to be used for online or offline prediction.
+Disclaimer: the surrogate model in this demo is a work-in-progress, and is not meant to be used for online or offline prediction.
+It is meant entirely to demonstrate how this tool works.

 ## Installation
 The environment for this project is managed using conda.
 The environment can be created directly from the environment.yml file.